Program Curriculum

 The resident will be able to provide total care to the patient with graded responsibility by level of training, which include initial evaluation, diagnosis, use of information technology, selection of appropriate therapy, performance of high-caliber surgical technique, management of any adverse events, delivery of service aimed at preventive Urologic care, and collaboration with all health-care professionals for patient-focused care.

-The PGY-1 year is the preliminary year of General Surgery in the Department of Surgery General Surgery Residency Program.
-The first year of Urology (PGY-2) focuses on General Urology.
+transplantation, and trauma.
+The PGY-2 year of urology focuses on General Urology.
 Basic Pediatric Urology cases are also introduced.
-The second year of Urology (PGY-3) focuses Endourology/Minimally invasive surgery.
-Advanced Pediatric Urology cases are taught.
-The third year of Urology (PGY-4) focuses on advanced cases in Endourology/minimally invasive surgery and female Urology/Neurourology.
+The PGY-3 year of Urology focuses Endourology/Minimally invasive surgery.
+Advanced Pediatric Urology cases are also taught.
+The PGY-4 year of Urology (PGY-4) focuses on advanced cases in Endourology/minimally invasive surgery and Female Urology/Neurourology.
 Introduction to Urologic Oncology and Advanced cases in Pediatric Urology are also provided.
-The fourth year of Urology (PGY-5) focuses on Urologic Oncology with significant exposure to robotic urology and advanced cases in all other disciplines.
+In the PGY-5 year, the resident serves as chief resident and focuses on Urologic Oncology with significant exposure to robotic urology and advanced cases in all other disciplines.

 For a more complete description of each year's curriculum, please refer to the Urology Resident Manual